BNTX Investors Have Opportunity to Lead BioNTech SE Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-9, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioNTech SE ("BioNTech" or the "Company") (NASDAQ: BNTX).
+LOS ANGELES, Feb.
+14, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against BioNTech SE ("BioNTech" or the "Company") (NASDAQ: BNTX).

 Class Period: March 30, 2022 – October 13, 2023